 I’ve struggled with the idea of balance for many years.
 Some think I’m knit-picking or overly analytical.
 And some respond when I challenge their use of the term by saying, “You know what I mean.”
-If I then insist, “What do you mean by balance?”, I usually get an answer that shows a lack of direction.
+If then I insist, “What do you mean by balance?”, I usually get an answer that shows a lack of direction.

 It’s often easier to adopt the concept of “balance” rather than take on the more difficult and better work of prayerful consideration to determine what’s right.
 Using a balanced approach can give us permission to do things we shouldn’t do.
 Through “balance” we can treat questionable priorities as if they are on par with the most critical priorities.

 In political circles, this idea is found in the term compromise.
-I’ve often heard, it’s all about compromise, or, the problem is they failed to compromise on the key issues.
+I’ve often heard, it’s all about compromise, or, the problem is, they failed to compromise on the key issues.
 Just think what would happen if we compromised on everything.
 That would, and is, bringing tragic results.

-A balanced approach can give us permission to do almost anything as long as it’s not excessive.
+A balanced approach can give us permission to do almost anything as long as it’s not “excessive”.

 Jesus’ approach to balance